PacktPublishing/Develop-and-Operate-Microservices-on-Kubernetes/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This course targets architects, designers and evangelists who want to understand how Kubernetes works and improve their testing and deployment skills.
-### Technical Requirements
-This course has the following software requirements:<br/>
 ● Microservice basics

 ● Working knowledge of Docker

 ● How to work on a UNIX or Windows shell

+### Technical Requirements
+This course has the following software requirements:<br/>

 ● kubectl